SystemsApproach/book/README.md

 > The latest release is v6.0, which you can roughly equate with a 6th
 > Edition.
 Read the [Preface](preface.md) to find out what's new in this
 > version.
 Note that Morgan Kaufmann (Elsevier) plans to publish a
 > 6th edition of their textbook based on a fork of this version, but
-> going forward, open source releases and any future published editions
+> going forward, open source releases found here will not necessarily
-> will not necessarily stay in sync.
+> stay in sync with any future published editions.

 ## Build the Book